 H.B.
 No. 5273 proposes a franchise tax credit aimed at incentivizing licensed child-care centers in Texas to expand their capacity for child care.
 The bill introduces a new subchapter, Subchapter P-1, to Chapter 171 of the Tax Code, which defines a "licensed child-care center" and outlines the eligibility criteria for the tax credit.
-To qualify, a taxable entity must operate one or more licensed child-care centers that are certified under the Texas Rising Star Program.
+To qualify, a taxable entity must operate one or more licensed child-care centers that are certified in the Texas Rising Star Program.
 The credit amount is determined based on the percentage increase in capacity, with specific percentages of additional salary costs covered by the credit depending on the level of capacity increase.

 Statutes affected: